FlorianEith/protobuf_comm/README.md

 # protobuf_comm

-This CMake project locates the protobuf_comm library from the atwork-refbox and builds it.
+This CMake project locates the protobuf_comm library from the RoboCup Logistics League refbox and builds it.
 It is installed into your catkin workspace for ros packages to find and use.

+See also [llsf_msgs](https://github.com/ethflo/llsf_msgs) for more information.